MicrosoftDocs/win32-pr.de-de/desktop-src/ADSchema/a-querypolicyobject.md

 ---
 # <a name="query-policy-object-attribute"></a>Query-Policy-Object-Attribut

-Verweis auf die für diesen Server geltende Standard-Query-Policy.
+Verweis auf die Query-Policy für diesen Server in Kraft.